Rated4.8/5 | 1512 reviews

 Short answer

-Most landlords get a better outcome when they slow down just enough to choose the right route, serve the notice properly, and keep one clean evidence trail from the start.
-That usually saves far more time than rushing ahead with the wrong wording, the wrong dates, or service that you cannot prove later.
+Most landlords do better when they slow down just enough to serve the right notice, use wording that fits the facts, and keep one clean evidence trail from the start.
+That usually saves far more time than rushing ahead with the wrong dates, the wrong wording, or service you cannot prove later.

-1. Work out whether you are dealing with old Section 21 wording or a live current-law England case.
+1. Work out whether you are dealing with old Section 21 wording or a live England case under the current rules.

 2. Serve the notice that fits the facts and keep proof of service you can rely on later.